wp-plugins/clickbank-niche-storefronts/readme.txt

 6. NO brainstorming settings.
 It is easy to install and hardly take few seconds to set up.

+7. You have also have the option of installing from 60 premade readymade niche packages.
+   Each package contains wordpress installation files, a theme, necessary plugins, videos, articles, banner/ adsense widgets to every thing that will help you to build a full fledged niche storefront.
+If you have already have a wordpress installed and want to install this readymade niche package, please install on a fresh folder in your domain and use a  different Mysql Database that is not used with your existing wordpress blog.

+   In case, if you wish to use our plugin only, you can skip this step.

 == Installation ==